-F. E. J. HARDER: Mr. Chairman, I move that the amended reading be as follows: "To reaffirm our purpose to bring qualified women into a broader participation in church leadership and into increasing responsibilities for implementation of church programs."
+F. E. J. HARDER: Mr. Chairman, I move that the amended reading be as follows: "To reaffirm our purpose to bring qualified women into a broader participation in church leadership and into responsibilities increasing implementation of church programs."

 [The amendment was seconded and voted.]